The Ukraine-Russia crisis at a glance | DW | 16.02.2022

 Timeline of the Ukraine Crisis

 Russia recognized Ukraine's borders in a number of international agreements, including the Budapest Memorandum of 1994.
-While Ukraine was dependent on Moscow economically, it politically began looking westwards and started talking with both the European Union and NATO.
-This all culminated in the Orange Revolution in 2004, with voters electing the pro-Western candidate Viktor Yushchenko as their new president.
+While Ukraine was economically dependent on Moscow, it politically began looking westwards and started talking with both the European Union and NATO.
+This all culminated in the Orange Revolution in 2004, with voters electing the pro-Western candidate Viktor Yushchenko as their new president in January 2005.
+He remained in office until 2010.

 NATO's Eastward Expansion